 Don’t have to complete a project for any of the Belts

-Founded in 2011 and with clients in 143 countries, International Six Sigma Institute offers affordable Six Sigma certifications costing as little as $49 for some Belts, plus the courses come with a money-back guarantee.
+International Six Sigma Institute has more than 600,000 clients in 143 countries.
+It offers affordable Six Sigma certifications costing as little as $49 for some Belts, plus the courses come with a money-back guarantee.

 You can choose from the following Six Sigma certifications: